BRPersonal/learning-python/README.md

 "Add New Interpreter"--"Add Local Interpreter".
 On the left nav select "virtualenv Environment" and in the right panel choose radio button "Existing" and choose the current project's venv folder Now if you open the terminal , you will see virtual environment prompt.

+Sometimes IDE may not reflect the settings and you might see error "Invalid Interperter" close the editor and reopen it

 12 Production-Grade Python Code Styles